run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 > `--pvc my-pvc-2:/tmp/john:ro` - Use a Persistent Volume Claim named `my-pvc-2`.
 Mount it to `/tmp/john` as read-only

 --volume stringArray | -v stringArray
 >  Volume to mount into the container.
+Syntax: `-v /host/path:/local/path:<access>`.
 Example `-v /raid/public/john/data:/root/data:ro` The flag may optionally be suffixed with `:ro` or `:rw` to mount the volumes in read-only or read-write mode, respectively.
 ### Network

 --host-ipc